 Free speech rulings normally come with some sort of qualification in which speech can be curbed if there is a compelling state interest.
 Over the years, schools have curbed speech more and more by claiming a bogus state interest.
 Unfortunately, lower courts have become more willing to uphold such time, place, and manner restrictions.

 A college has little to lose in violating freedom of speech since most people will not be willing to get an attorney involved.
 If someone were to take them to court, it may be possible to win some damages and get a court injunction forcing them to allow you to leaflet in the future.
 We have taken one case to court and it was settled in our favor.
-We have also gotten broader access at many colleges (especially in California where the State Constitution upholds freedome of speech moreso than does the U.S. Constitution).
+We have also gotten broader access at many colleges (especially in California where the State Constitution upholds freedom of speech more so than does the US Constitution).

 If you have a problem with campus security, stay calm and polite.
 Stop leafleting immediately if you want to make sure you don’t get in trouble.
 What you should do after that will depend on whether you are: